kasperski95/todo-app-rust/README.md

-This [throw away project](https://arkadiusz-kasprzyk.dev/articles/throw-away-projects) is a side-effect of learning Rust.
+This [throw away project](https://arkadiusz-kasprzyk.dev/articles/throw-away-projects) is a byproduct of me learning Rust.
 The following were my learning objectives and goals for this project:
 - Understanding the borrow checker
 - Defining a Command Line Interface
 - Making business logic unaware of Input/Output operations